|Nutrition Facts (per serving)|

 The skewered version tends to be served for dinner but often kabobs are considered fast food and are served inside a pita or flatbread for a quick, portable meal.

-Although the basic kofta recipe is quite plain, there are a multitude of variations.
-Different herbs and spices, of course as well as the addition of rice, bulgur or vegetables in with the meat.
+Although the basic kofta recipe is quite plain, there is a multitude of variations.
+Different herbs and spices, of course as well as the addition of rice, bulgur, or vegetables in with the meat.

 - Salt, to taste

 - Black pepper, to taste

 Finely chop the onion and parsley.
 Time-saving Tip: Use a food processor.